 The series is divided into 8 sets indicated by color: 红,橙,黄,绿,青,蓝,紫,彩虹 (red, orange, yellow, green, light green, blue, purple, rainbow):

 - 12 books per set (Total of 96 mini stories, 8 pages per book) with flashcards in each book

 - Color-coded workbooks and CDs in Cantonese and Mandarin Chinese are included

-*Please note that photos here only show 7 of the 8 sets; I did not have the rainbow book set to photograph at the time of this review.
+My photos here only show 7 of the 8 sets; I did not have the rainbow book set at the time of this review.

 Below are photos of the orange level Chinese workbook.

-Why we recommend this series for children learning Chinese:
+Why we recommend the Greenfield 我自己会读 series for children learning Chinese

 - The mini stories are about daily life, including siblings/friendship, bath/bedtime, school, zoo, playground, shopping, and seasons.

-- Because the stories are relatable, kids are more likely to remember new words.
-My daughter thought most of the stories were amusing!
+- Because the stories are relevant, kids may be more motivated to read and retain new words.

 - Short length: